 The vision of the First 1000 Days Initiative is to positively impact the health of future generations across the world.

 Our mission is to promote perinatal and early lifespan wellness in partnership with a broad spectrum of industry professionals (e.g., medical and wellness practitioners, spas, NGOs, media and public health agencies).
 Through these multidisciplinary partnerships, we have ignited a movement focused on the PREVENTION of noncommunicable diseases among future generations.
-This movement is based on five pillars of perinatal health:
+This movement is based on six pillars of perinatal health:

 - Mental Health